 The second parameter specifies the value by which the instances are compared for determining the result set.
-It MUST be an expression that can be evaluated on instances of the input set and MUST result in a primitive numeric value.
+It MUST be an expression that can be evaluated on instances of the input set and MUST result in a value of a primitive type whose values are totally ordered.

-The transformation retains the number of instances specified by the first parameter that have the highest values specified by the second expression.
+The transformation retains the number of instances specified by the first parameter that have the highest values specified by the second parameter.
+It does not change the order of the instances in the input set.

 In case the value of the second expression is ambiguous, the service MUST impose a stable ordering before determining the returned instances.